caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

 **image**
 --------------------------------------------------

-  Imaging parameter
+  Imaging parameters.

   **enable**

     *bool*, *optional*, *default = True*

-    Execute this segment
+    Enable the 'image' segment.

   **column**

     *list* *of str*, *optional*, *default = DATA, CORRECTED_DATA*

-    Column to image
+    Column(s) to image.

   **clean_threshold**

     *list* *of float*, *optional*, *default = 0.5, 0.5*

-    WSclean clean threshold in units of the (local) noise.
+    Cleaning threshold to be used by WSClean.
+This is given as the number of sigma_rms to be cleaned down to, where sigma_rms is the noise level estimated by WSClean from the residual image before the start of every major deconvolution iteration.

   **clean_mask_method**

     *list* *of str*, *optional*, *default = wsclean, wsclean*

     Method used to create the clean mask.
-The possible values are 1) "wsclean" to use WSclean's auto-masking (threshold set by clean_mask_threshold below); 2) "sofia" to create a clean mask using SoFiA (threshold set by clean_mask_threshold below, and additional settings in sofia_settings, do not use if output_data = CORR_RES ); 3) a prefix string to use an existing .FITS mask located in output/masking and called prefix_target.fits, where the name of the target is set automatically by the pipeline.
+The possible values are 1) 'wsclean' to use WSClean's auto-masking (threshold set by clean_mask_threshold below); 2) 'sofia' to create a clean mask using SoFiA (threshold set by clean_mask_threshold below, and additional settings in sofia_settings, do not use if output_data = CORR_RES ); 3) a prefix string to use an existing .FITS mask located in output/masking and called prefix_target.fits, where the name of the target is set automatically by the pipeline.
 The latter .FITS mask could be the one created by the masking worker, in which case the prefix set here should correspond to label_out in the masking worker.
 Note that this third  maskingm ethod can be used on multiple targets in a single pipeline run as long as they all have a corresponding prefix_target.fits mask in output/masking.

   **clean_mask_threshold**

     *list* *of float*, *optional*, *default = 10.0, 6.0*

-    Threshold used to create the clean mask when clean_mask_method = wsclean or sofia, in units of the (local) noise.
+    Threshold used to create the clean mask when clean_mask_method = 'wsclean' or 'sofia'.
+This is given as the number of sigma_rms to be cleaned down to, where sigma_rms is the (local) noise level.

   **clean_mask_local_rms**

     *list* *of bool*, *optional*, *default = False, False*

-    Use a local rms measurement when creating a clean mask with clean_mask_method = wsclean or sofia.
-If clean_mask_method = wsclean, this local_rms setting is used also for the clean_threshold above.
-Otherwise it is only used to define the clean mask, while clean_threshold is in units of the global noise.
+    Use a local-rms measurement when creating a clean mask with clean_mask_method = 'wsclean' or 'sofia'.
+If clean_mask_method = 'wsclean', this local-rms setting is also used for the clean_threshold above.
+Otherwise it is only used to define the clean mask, and clean_threshold is in terms of the global noise (rather than the local noise).

   **clean_mask_local_rms_window**

     *list* *of int*, *optional*, *default = 31, 31*

     Width of the window used to measure the local rms when creating the clean mask.
-The window width is in pixels for clean_mask_method = sofia, in PSF for clean_mask_method = wsclean.
+The window width is in pixels for clean_mask_method = 'sofia', and in PSFs for clean_mask_method = 'wsclean'.